VanyaKo/Compiler_Construction/tests/README.md

 ```
 // base class
 class Class is
-    method SameRef(o: Class) : Boolean // test is the other object having the same pointer as me
+    method SameRef(o: Class) : Boolean; // test is the other object having the same pointer as me
 end
 ```

 ```
 // convension classes
 class Output[T] is
-    method Avaliable() : Integer // returns the number of items Avaliable to write (usually the remaining size of the reciever's buffer), use for congestion control
+    method Avaliable() : Integer; // returns the number of items Avaliable to write (usually the remaining size of the reciever's buffer), use for congestion control
-    method Write(e: T) : Output[T] // writes an item, blocks until is Avaliable
+    method Write(e: T) : Output[T]; // writes an item, blocks until is Avaliable
 end

 class Input[T] is
-    method Avaliable() : Integer // returns the number of items Avaliable to read from the buffer
+    method Avaliable() : Integer; // returns the number of items Avaliable to read from the buffer
-    method Read() : T // reads an item, blocks until is available
+    method Read() : T; // reads an item, blocks until is available
 end
 ```